rmcwhae/Quotations/README.md

 Ask questions about your library in natural language (runs on device if you have macOS 25+).
 The assistant will retrieve relevant quotations and summarize the findings (Retrieval Augmented Generation).
 Note that results may not be perfect.

 ![Ask](documentation/ask.png)

+## Additional Features

+A list of some other features:

+- CSV import
+- Apple Books import
+- Library backups
+- Semantic search (search by meaning, not just string matching)
+- Demo mode (a pre-populated list of quotations)

 ## Building via CLI